pepone/redhat-rpm-config/buildflags.md

     architectures, `-fexceptions` (see above) still enables regular unwind tables (or they are enabled by default even without this option).
+*   `-funwind-tables`: A subset of the unwind information restricted to actual call sites.
+Used on ppc64, ppc64le.
+Also implied by `-fexceptions`.

 In addition, `redhat-rpm-config` re-selects the built-in default tuning in the `gcc` package.
 These settings are: